Community

 So, in 2021 we were successful in getting the Metro Council to allocate funds to contract with the National Network for Safe Communities (NNSC) to come to Louisville to lead in what we named, and the city is now calling, the “Truth & Transformation” process.
 The purpose of the process is to improve police-community relations, and to address racial inequities in our criminal justice system.

-He went on in his formal acknowledgment of harm statement to say this: “The DOJ investigation produced descriptions of police misconduct and abuse, and of too many people in authority looking the other way.
+In a formal acknowledgment of harm at our 2023 Nehemiah Action, Mayor Greenberg stated: “The DOJ investigation produced descriptions of police misconduct and abuse, and of too many people in authority looking the other way.
 This is infuriating.
 It’s unacceptable.
 And it’s inexcusable.
 It hurts to hear about the specific examples of abuse cited in this report, particularly cases of abuse against Black and brown members of our community, as well as women and people with disabilities.
 The abuses were committed by people who are supposed to serve and protect them.
 These are betrayals of the public trust, and betrayals of the integrity and professionalism that the overwhelming majority of our officers bring to the job every day, and every night.
 Far too many people in our community, over far too many years, have received contempt and abuse from officers of the law, sworn to protect them.
 To those people who have been harmed, on behalf of our city government, I’m sorry.
 You deserve better.
 We can and we will do better.”

-In her statement, among other things, Chief Villaroel said, “I knowledge the pain caused by those who did not respect the law enforcement profession, and again, as I say, tainted the badge, and cast of shadow of mistrust upon community members.
-Those who decided to act in a manner contrary to their oath of office, have had a detrimental impact on this community, and they have cast that shadow yet again.
-And now we as officers are feeling the effects of that from those of us that want to do it the proper way.
-To the people who may have been impacted by the officers who did not value what they were called to do, what they were trained to do, what they said they were actually commissioned to do, I apologize for their behavior.”
+In her statement, Chief Villaroel said, “I acknowledge the pain caused by those who did not respect the law enforcement profession, and again, as I say, tainted the badge, and cast a shadow of mistrust upon community members. … To the people who may have been impacted by the officers who did not value what they were called to do, what they were trained to do, what they said they were actually commissioned to do, I apologize for their behavior.”

 (To watch a video of their full statements, as published by the Courier Journal, click here).

-So far, a plan for the city's self-imposed Consent Decree has been released, the hiring process for the monitor is underway, and a "Community Safety Commission" (including a representative from CLOUT) has been formed.
+So far, a plan for the city's self-imposed Consent Decree has been released, an independent monitor has been hired, and a "Community Safety Commission" (including a representative from CLOUT) has been formed.
 The Commission will monitor both the Consent Decree reforms as well as the Safe Louisville plan to reduce violent crime.
 CLOUT will continue to track implementation of these reforms for years to come.